© Crown copyright 2020

 - those directly responsible for the import/export of goods

-4.6 Will errors made by agents be taken into account?
+4.6 Find out if errors made by agents are taken into account

 It is important that any third parties that do act on your behalf are aware of the standards that you operate to, that they are given clear instructions and that systems are in place so that any problems are immediately identified.

-4.7 Many of my (re) exports are ‘ex-works’ - could this impact on my application?
+4.7 Find out if your (re) exports are ‘ex-works’ – and if this can impact on your application

 5. Managing commercial and (where appropriate) transport records